-The course integrates mini-lectures on public health topics with daily excursions such as a guided tour of the British Museum, a flight on the London Eye, a walking tour of Soho, a cruise on the River Thames, and a day at the Market at Covent Garden or Camden Town.
+The course integrates mini-lectures on public health topics with daily excursions such as a guided tour of the British Museum, a flight on the London Eye, a walking tour of Soho, a trip on the River Thames to Greenwich, and a day at the Market in Camden Town.
 Also included are subway travel to an exhibit at the London Science Museum and a stop at the Museum of Natural History.

 Ample time has been set aside to allow for visits to such famous landmarks as Harrods and the Marks and Spencer department stores, as well as a few evenings out at the theater, an inviting pub, the movies, and other attractions.
 In the course of discovering modern London and all it has to offer, we will come to see how so many modern health policies and practices are the result of classical public health control measures of centuries ago.

 Eligibility and selection process

 This program is open to all majors from all OU colleges, as well as non-OU students (e.g. MPH students from OUCOM and adult lifelong learners) in good academic standing.

-Admission to this program is by a rolling admission procedure, with applications reviewed by the program director as they are received.
+Admission to this program is by a rolling admission procedure, meaning that applications are reviewed by the program director as they are received.

 With enrollment held to just 10 students to ensure program quality, we recommend early application as all the places may be filled before the final application deadline.